tbensky/labview_usb4000/README.md

 As the title says, here's what I did to get a USB4000 working with Labview

 1. Be sure the spectrometer is working on your machine with Oceanview (the stock software).
+Leave it plugged in as you go through these steps.

 2. Download and install the NI [Ocean Optics Driver](http://sine.ni.com/apps/utf8/niid_web_display.download_page?p_id_guid=7833BD4A31DA1274E04400144FB7D21D)